 Server to server file transfers are usually associated with enterprise business processes.
 Interestingly, some of these file transfers actually don't fit the bill.
 In this post, we'll share some tips on how you can enhance your server to suit the stringent requirements of the enterprise.

 1. Take advantage of business process automation

-Automation is one of the essential attributes of a true server to server file transfer system.
+Automation is one of the essential attributes of a true server to server file transfer system for enterprise businesses.
 If your file transfers still require considerable human intervention, then you have got to change that.
 Automation can eliminate human errors, keep you on schedule, and improve efficiency.

 Let me give you an example.
 Let's say you need to transmit electronic documents to three trading partners every week.
 The first set of documents has to be sent to one trading partner every Monday, the second set to another trading partner every Wednesday, and the last set to a third trading partner every Friday.